Are you here wondering what ASMR (Autonomous Sensory Meridian Response) is?

 For example, let’s think about the sound of rain.

-For me, rain or thunderstorms would be a calming thought, both the sound and the smell.
-For my friend, it is quite the opposite.
+Rain or thunderstorms would be a calming thought for me, both the sound and the smell.
+But for my friend, it is quite the opposite.

 The sound (or smell) of rain triggers a feeling or sensation in me that produces a state of relaxation.